huggingface/optimum-habana/examples/sentence-transformers-training/nli/readme.md

 To pre-train on the NLI task:

-1. Choose a pre-trained model `<model_name>` (ex: `bert-base-uncased`).
+1. Choose a pre-trained model `<model_name>` (for example: `[bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased)`).

-2. Load the training, validation, and test dataset(s).
-Below is an example of using the AllNLI dataset for training and validation, while the test set uses the STS Benchmark dataset.
+2. Load the training, validation, and test datasets.
+Below is an example of using the [AllNLI dataset](https://huggingface.co/datasets/sentence-transformers/all-nli) for training and validation, while the test set uses the STS Benchmark dataset.

 ```python
 train_dataset = load_dataset("sentence-transformers/all-nli", "pair-class", split="train").select(range(10000))